EPetrineLynghaug/Express--demo/README.md

 ## Key Features of Express

-Web workers are particularly helpful when dealing with tasks that are too heavy to run on the main thread:
+Web workers are particularly helpful when dealing with tasks that are too heavy to run on the main thread

 <details>
   <summary><strong>Click to read more</strong></summary>
 - **Simple Setup:** Express is easy to install and configure, making it a great choice for lightweight applications.